 Treatment of your temporomandibular joint disorder may range from conservative dental care to complex surgery.
 A dental splint (sometimes known as an occlusal guard) is a device that can be used to stabilize loose teeth or protect the teeth from damage in patients with TMJ, snoring, and sleep apnea.
 Splints can be worn all the time for a designated treatment period, or while sleeping for long-term care of snoring and sleep apnea.

-If non-surgical treatment is unsuccessful or if there is joint damage, surgery may be indicated.
-Surgery can range from the least invasive, arthrocentesis, to arthroscopy or open joint surgery.
+If non-surgical treatment is unsuccessful or if there is joint damage, it may be an indication that surgery could be needed.
+Surgery can range from the least invasive arthrocentesis (joint aspiration), to a more advanced arthroscopy or open joint surgery.